bennojoy/ntp/README.md

     - role: ntp
 ```

-2) Install ntp and send down some custom servers
+2) Install ntp and set some custom servers.

 ```